 Students can apply for scholarships at all grade levels: elementary, middle school, high school, college, and graduate students.
 In fact, Doodle for Google is a popular scholarship available to students from kindergarten through high school seniors.

 There are award deadlines every month of the year.
-Deadlines peak in the fall and spring semesters; a student who expects to start applying for scholarships in the spring will miss about half of their scholarship deadlines!
+Deadlines peak in the fall and spring semesters; a student who expects to start applying for scholarships in the spring will miss about half their scholarship deadlines!

 Searching and Applying for Scholarships is Too Much Work